jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Finally, the chapter outlines the key requirements for a lifeform to survive and thrive, as dictated by the laws of cellular biology: the capacity to organize its internal structure, maintain homeostasis, obtain and utilize energy and nutrients, and replicate its genetic material and divide.
 These principles form the foundation for the structure and function of all living organisms on Earth.

+- Lifeforms will do whatever they must to survive.
+That is what nature wants from them.
+It's a natural law the lifeforms will do anything to pass on their genes.

 ## Chapter 3 - What Evolution Is - The Editor

 ### Introduction

 To truly understand our place in the story of life, we've been on a journey.
 The first step was recognizing that the fundamental laws of nature govern the living world's existence.
 The physical, chemical, and geological processes that have shaped the evolution of life on Earth - from the formation of the planet itself to the cycling of elements and the flow of energy - create the very "gameboard" upon which all organisms, including humans, play on.

 It may seem obvious to say humanity must overcome the same forces of nature as other creatures to survive, but it's not.
 As a highly intelligent and technologically advanced species, it can be tempting for humans to view ourselves as somehow separate from or above the natural processes that shape the other of life's creatures.
 Our ability to tell, and believe, in stories makes obscuring that we are playing on the "gameboard" as easy as a watching too many movies or cable news shows.

 Our journey to uncover a new perspective about our politics, economics, and condition in general, is based on never forgetting we are just another creature among billions.
 Thus, like all other living organisms, we are inextricably bound to the same physical, chemical, and geological constraints that have shaped the evolution of life on Earth and no amount of ticking boxes on a ideological scorecard  (ex. "cutting taxes" or "implementing the communist manifesto") matters in comparison.

-Hopefully, its a breadth of fresh air it is to join creatres on the "gameboard" of life.
-Much like the other sciences, once we root politics in the physical reality of the universe, we have a constant reference, a "north star" to judge the success and failure of our political and economic choices.
-Before we talk about a new politics, we must understand the forces and mechanisms that have driven the evolution of all life.
+Hopefully, its a breadth of fresh air to join creatres on the "gameboard" of life.
+Much like the other sciences, once we root politics in the physical reality of the universe, we have a constant reference, a "north star" to judge the success and failure of our political and economic choices and identities.

-We need this correct foundation because Life, the creator, uses the laws of biology to conjure up creatures using the laws of nature for the very purpose of forming themselves to survive in the world filled with physical, chemical, and geological forces so hostile to life.
+We're not there yet.
+We know that life, the creator, uses the laws of biology to conjure up creatures using the laws of nature for the very purpose of forming themselves to survive in the world filled with physical, chemical, and geological forces so hostile to life.

-Life's story is a recurring one.
-Life starts the game with relatively weak and ignorant beings.
-Despite their low abilties, these creatures play to win.
-As they grow they venture into new terriorties like travellers searching a dangerous frontier.
-Slowly, the first creatures expand their reach and enhance their senses.
-As they do, they enounter, understand, and utilize more of their environment.

-This process is not unsimilar to how humanity starts off with primitive tools and uses mythologies to comprehend the world they experience.
-Slowly, as technology improves and our information expands, mythology makes way for scientific understanding.
-This recurring story happend billions of times as life expanded from single-cell organisms, into.
-And, it also happened as humans expanded technology across the world.

-But, during this ever expanding number of lifeforms expanding into new territories how does Life decide which of its forms to keep; life's creatures are not born special afterall.
-They are loved of course, but created for a purpose, win the game.
-Therefore, every lifeform is constantly tested as it plays the game via evolution.
-Evolution is the weapon life uses to filter who stays in the game.

-Life has to play tough because there are players on the board: Life the creator of things and Entropy the destroyer of things.
-Before we learn about the evolutionary weapons life uses to survive, let's learn about the competition.
+But how does life decide which creations survive and stay in the game?
+But learning as much about the competition as possible.

 ### What Life is Playing Against - Entropy

 From birth, all lifeforms grow and search for energy.
 Every bacteria and fungus, reptile and mammal is always looking for something to eat.
 But why?
 Why can lifeform not work hard and then live off of past sunlight, food, and other forms of energy?

 Seems silly to ask but please realize how in the natural world, all forms of energy, and therefore food, are temporary.
 The reason is the second law of thermodynamics that says in short, "heat naturally flows from hot objects to cooler ones".
 Cold is the natural way of things, energy can be gained, but most be cherished because it can only be stored for so long.
-The lesson is that life needs to continually harness energy because entropy is always taking it away.
+Life needs to continually harness energy because entropy is always taking it away.
 Therefore life needs lifeforms that can harness and preserve energy as efficinetly as possible with things like leafs, fur coats, and fat stores to "buy" as much time as possible against the onslaught of entropy.

 At the most fundamental level, life is a highly organized and complex phenomenon that exists in a state of dynamic equilibrium, maintained through the continuous input and transformation of energy.
 Organisms must constantly collect, store, and utilize energy in order to counteract the natural tendency of entropy to degrade and disorganize the intricate structures and processes that define life.